 In order to promote our responsible behavior on the part of our staff, we have expanded our mandatory training on compliance issues.
-For example, we completed 115,000 mandatory training modules in 2013 – up from 39,000 in 2012.
 Failure to complete mandatory compliance trainings now carries clear consequences, for example in regard to compensation.

 Our Compliance Control Framework

 The Compliance department of Deutsche Bank is independent of our operational business.
 Using our Compliance Control Framework as a basis, we are raising the level of awareness of conformity with the law in our operational business areas.
 The framework specifies the functions of the Compliance team in detail.

 - providing advice to individual business units on applicable laws, directives, standards, and regulations as well as providing compliance support

 - monitoring trades, transactions and business processes in order to identify any potential compliance risk

 - developing globally or locally applicable principles, standards and guidelines for Compliance, communicating them and verifying adherence